SaaS

 Encouraging Exploration with Scroll Animation

-Triggers after 20secs of first clip playback if user hasn’t scrolled, giving time to engage before nudging.
+2. Triggers after 20 seconds of first clip playback if the user hasn’t scrolled, giving time to engage before nudging.

 Silences & Filler Words Removal